ktaylor63/southeast/site/content/gis/projects.md

 By employing object-based image analysis (OBIA) on high-resolution aerial imagery we are able to look at the diversity of the coastal dune habitat, defined by the mosaic of sand and vegetation.
 Defining these objects then allows us to ​map areas of habitat with similar characteristics of this mosaic.
 Once the objects are identified​ they are then classified as primary, secondary or scrub dune habitat based on ​the ​​characteristics of the pixels​ of the imagery within each of these objects.

 We are also using highly-accurate laser-based, remotely sensed data, known as [LiDAR](https://lta.cr.usgs.gov/lidar_digitalelevation), to help ​us ​a create 3-D view (called digital terrain models​ or DTM) of the coastal dune system​.  ​Because ​we ​can "see" the dunes in 3-D, we are able to do some really cool things like map​ping​ dune footprints​ and dune fields​; identifying areas that do not get inundated during tropical storm events​, etc​​.
 All of this put together helps us to get a better understanding of beach mice habitat across the landscape and as a result better address recovery of these species​.

-## South Atlantic LCC Blueprint 2.1

-{{< figure class="photo-right" src="/images/pages/south-atlantic-lcc-logo.jpg" alt="Logo for the South Atlantic Landscape Conservation Cooperative" >}}

-The South Atlantic Conservation Blueprint is a living spatial plan to conserve natural and cultural resources for future generations.
-It identifies opportunities for shared conservation action, prioritizing the lands and waters of the South Atlantic based on natural and cultural resource indicator models and a connectivity analysis.

-Blueprint 2.1, released in August 2016, is a totally data-driven plan based on terrestrial, freshwater, marine, cultural and cross-ecosystem indicators.
-It uses the current condition of those indicators to prioritize the most important areas for shared action to to sustain natural and cultural resources across the South Atlantic geography.
-Through a connectivity analysis, the Blueprint also identifies corridors that link coastal and inland areas and span climate gradients.
-So far, more than 400 people from over 100 organizations have actively participated in developing the Blueprint.
-To learn more about the Blueprint, visit [the Blueprint page](http://www.southatlanticlcc.org/blueprint/).
-To learn more about the indicators, visit [the indicator page](http://www.southatlanticlcc.org/page/indicators).

-{{< figure class="photo-center" src="/images/pages/south-atlantic-lcc-blueprint-2.1.jpg" alt="A map of the Southeastern United States showing priority areas for conservation." caption="South Atlantic Landscape Conservation Cooperative, Conservation Blueprint 2.1." link="http://www.southatlanticlcc.org/wp-content/uploads/2015/09/Blueprint_2_1_small-1.jpg">}}

-The lands and waters of the South Atlantic are changing rapidly.
-Climate change, urban growth, and increasing human demands on resources are reshaping the landscape.
-While these forces cut across political and jurisdictional boundaries, the conservation community does not have a consistent cross-boundary, cross-organization plan for how to respond.
-The South Atlantic Conservation Blueprint is that plan.

-In Blueprint 2.1, we’ve worked especially hard to improve the overall Blueprint documentation.
-Here are just a few of those improvements in the documentation:

- - All the intermediary layers (indicators, ecosystem scores, corridors, etc.) are available with metadata on the Conservation Planning Atlas (CPA) in the [Blueprint 2.1 Data Gallery](https://salcc.databasin.org/galleries/b6f85b2c958243f8b385fa1159ce912c).
- - All the indicator layers now have a known issues section.
-Did you find a problem with an indicator during a review session or as part of a revision team?
-If it couldn’t be fixed, then it’s in the known issues session.
-If you don’t see it, or would like to point out a new issue, feel free to email the South Atlantic LCC Science Coordinator at [rua@southatlanticlcc.org](mailto:mailto:rua@southatlanticlcc.org?subject=Blueprint 2.1).
- - Improved legends for all Blueprint layers on the Conservation Planning Atlas.
-Based on your feedback and review by multiple staff of your cooperative, we’ve improved the wording for all legends.
- - All the changes and improvements in documentation have been reviewed by multiple people to ensure they’re both technically correct and easily understood.
- - Want to see everything in one place?
-All this improved documentation on the Blueprint is also available as [a single pdf](https://www.sciencebase.gov/catalog/file/get/5798dda4e4b0589fa1c72954?name=Blueprint_2_1_Development_Process.pdf).
-If you find any problems with the pdf, email our user support and communications expert at [hilary_morris@fws.gov](mailto:hilary_morris@fws.gov?subject=Blueprint 2.1)

 ## Mottled Duck Decision Support Tool